theQuert/XPS-9360-macOS/README.md

    ```

    ## SMBIOS
-   - Default SMBIOS of this repo is MacbookPro16,1.
+   - Default SMBIOS of this repo is `MacbookPro16,1`.
-   - After testing, performance is working same as MacbookPro15,2 and MacbookPro14,1.
+   - After testing, performance is working same as `MacbookPro15,2` and `MacbookPro14,1`.
-   - If you prefer MacbookPro15,2 or MacbookPro14,1 , corresponding config are provided in [here](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_other_SMBIOS).
+   - If you prefer `MacbookPro15,2` or `MacbookPro14,1`, corresponding `config.plist` are provided in [here](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_other_SMBIOS).
    - `Serial Number` and `SmUUID` are erased beforehand, you need to generaete on your own.

    ## CPUFriend
-   - The kexts and SSDT for i7-8550U has put in [here](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/CPUFriend/i7-8550U), by working SMBIOS with MacbookPro16,1.
+   - The kexts and SSDT for i7-8550U has put in [here](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/CPUFriend/i7-8550U), by working SMBIOS with `MacbookPro16,1`.
    - You have to put `CPUFriend.kext` & `CPUFrindDataProvider.kext` in both `/CLOVER/kexts/Other` and `Library/Extensions`, then [rebuild cache](https://github.com/the-Quert/macOS-Mojave-XPS9360/blob/master/Commands/rebuild_cache.sh).
    - Furthermore, you also have to put `SSDT-CPUF.aml` into `/CLOVER/ACPI/patched` for working normal after awake.

-   #### If your `config.plist` works with MacbookPro15,2 or MacbookPro14,1 , I have put corresponding kexts and SSDT in the [folder](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CPUFriend/i7-8550U) as well.
+   #### If your `config.plist` works with `MacbookPro15,2` or `MacbookPro14,1` , I have put corresponding kexts and SSDT in the [folder](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CPUFriend/i7-8550U) as well.
    #### If you need to generate new CPUFriend kexts, refer to [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands), and follow this [link](https://github.com/acidanthera/CPUFriend)

    ## Custom setting the delay between trackpad and keyboard